ansys/pyprimemesh/doc/source/user_guide/wrapper.rst

 *This is a beta feature.
 API behavior and implementation might change in the future.*

 The :class:`Patch Flow Region <ansys.meshing.prime.Wrapper.patch_flow_regions>` class creates patching face zonelets for holes below a specified size that exist between regions defined by live and dead material points.
 You can define multiple dead regions but only one live region can be defined.
 The :class:`WrapperPatchFlowRegionsParams <ansys.meshing.prime.WrapperPatchFlowRegionsParams>` class
 allows you to specify the base size and dead regions to create the patched surface.
 The base size  takes the global min size  value, if you do not provide the base size.
 The patched surface is created towards the dead material point region.
-When you create a patched surface, the mesh created is non conformal.
+When you create a patched surface, the mesh created is non-conformal.
 You may have to perform wrapping to create conformal mesh.

 The following example demonstrates how to patch surfaces using dead and live material points.